 To gain the international qualification of Board-Certified Behaviour Analyst from the Behaviour Analyst Certification Board, you need:

-- postgraduate qualifications in psychology – usually a Master’s degree, and a Postgraduate Diploma in Applied Behaviour Analysis, available from the Universities of Auckland and Waikato
+- a postgraduate qualification in psychology – usually a Master’s degree – and a Postgraduate Diploma in Applied Behaviour Analysis, available from the Universities of Auckland and Waikato

 - to pass the relevant exam to become a board-certified behaviour analyst.

-- University of Auckland website - information on applied behaviour analysis
+- University of Auckland website -applied behaviour analysis

-- University of Waikato website - information on behaviour analysis
+- University of Waikato website - behaviour analysis

-- Behaviour Analyst Certification Board website - information on certification
+- Behaviour Analyst Certification Board website - certification

 To become a clinical psychologist you need a: